HugeRaabbit/RAEE/README.md

 ```

 ## Usage
-We experimented with 3 kinds of models, 2 processing steps on 8 tasks.
+We experimented with 3 kinds of models, 2 processing steps on 8 `GLUE` tasks.
 Please see the `scripts` and run the shell files to build or predict on each task.

 ```